Psychotherapy: Eros and magic.

 Born in 428 BCE, the philosopher (Plato) was among the first generations of young boys who were systematically taught to read.
 He was also destined to conjure up one of the top-selling metaphysical notions of all time, a notion that irrevocably marked the rationalism, religion, and mysticism of the Western world: the theory of the forms.
 Plato held that another world exists beyond the realm of temporal flux and gross matter that we perceive with our senses.
 This otherworld is a pure and timeless realm of perfect ideas; the sensual things we perceive around us are only faded Xeroxes of these ideal forms.
 Davis, Erik.
 TechGnosis: Myth, Magic, and Mysticism in the Age of Information.]]

 The Platonic view describes body and soul - much in the same way that we now describe brain and mind.
-In the contemporary understanding of biology we see millions of synapses conveying K and Na ions, transmitting information about body and world; a potassium and sodium cascade so that the brain can integrate information to create the imagined, the virtual symbolic representation of us, the world and it's systems - which we experience as both physical - real, and virtual, as the mind.
+In the contemporary understanding of biology we see millions of synapses conveying K and Na ions, transmitting information about body and world; a potassium and sodium cascade so that the brain can integrate information to create the imagined, the virtual symbolic representation of us, the world and its systems - which we experience as both physical - real, and virtual - as the mind.

-Pneuma is the inner sense, translating between soul and body.
+Pneuma is the inner sense..

 Phantasm...